-I wish incoming students well in their endeavours; I know that the School of Physical Education, Sport and Exercise Sciences will help students achieve their personal, intellectual and professional goals.
+I wish incoming students well in their endeavours.
+Our future-focussed curriculum will supply you with the knowledge and practical skills to excel as graduates.
+I know that the School of Physical Education, Sport and Exercise Sciences will help students achieve their personal, intellectual and professional goals.
+We look forward to joining you in this exciting journey.

 History of the School